plaindocs/sourcefabric-development/index.rst

 ==========================
 *At Sourcefabric we develop open-source software for media organizations.*

-There are several reasons why we develop Open Source software, one of our favourites is the chance to work with users.
-You can also be part of that community, helping us and helping others.
+There are several reasons why we develop open-source software, one of our favourites is the chance to work with the people who use our software.
+You can be part of that community, helping us and helping others.

 Contributor's Guide
 -------------------

-Whether you are a journalist, a student or an experienced programmer, anyone has the power to contribute and support us to develop better software, you can start doing it in different ways, and here you will learn how.
+Whether you are a journalist, a student a writer or a programmer, you can contribute and help us to develop better software.

 .. toctree::
     :maxdepth: 2

-    reporting
-    requesting
-    coding/index
+    reporting.rst
+    requesting.rst
+    coding/index.rst
     documenting.rst
-    localizing
-    helping
+    localizing.rst
+    helping.rst

 Developer's Guide
 -----------------